harness/developer-hub/release-notes/internal-developer-portal.md

 #### Bug fixes

 - Fixed the issue with `mode: append` to support updates to array values, in Catalog Ingestion API.
 [IDP-3734]
-- Fixed the issue with Sonrqube Plugin.
-[IDP-3691]
 - Fixed the UI issues with Harness Chaos Engineering Plugin.
 [IDP-3670]
 - Fixed the issue with global GitHub OAuth.
 [IDP-3655]
+- Fixed the issue with Catalog APIs with x-api-key in the header.

 ## September 2024